 If you’re unsure of what the best fit might be for your frame, getting to know a great tailor is helpful.
 He or she can offer up helpful suggestions for your body type.

-- Look for slimmer-cut suit trousers with a minimal or half-break for style that’s both classic and current.
+- Look for well-fitting suit trousers (not too tight, not too loose) with a minimal or half-break for style that’s both classic and current.

-- Excess fabric through the thigh and at your ankles is no good.
+- Avoid excess fabric through the thigh and at the hem.

 When finding proper fit, beware of a few common pitfalls.

 Buying quality goes that much further to ensuring a great fit.
 So – as with most menswear pick-ups – avoid budget brands that use poor fabric and will require extensive tailoring.

 There are plenty of excellent menswear brands making top-notch, affordable men’s suit trousers.